jheising/node.pcduino/README.md

 A node.js module for accessing the Arduino compatible pins on the pcDuino microcontroller.
 It tries to maintain as close a match as possible to the original Arduino C++ functions.

+**NOTE: Analog functions aren't working right now, pending a new rewrite as the pcDuino OS has been updated**

 ## Installation

 From the command line: